-Statistics on imports and exports are primarily based on published HMRC overseas trade data, so no further disclosure checking is undertaken by the Forestry Commission.
+Statistics on imports and exports are primarily based on published HMRC overseas trade data, so no further disclosure checking is undertaken by Forest Research.
 Results from survey data are checked for disclosure potential; results to date have not been disclosive.